 Article 12 - Receipt of notifications and newsletters

 The Customer may, at any time and free of charge, ask us to stop sending advertising or commercial offers by contacting us directly at email@example.com or via the unsubscribe link included in any offer we may send to the Customer by email.
 This objection is without prejudice to the legality of any mailings sent out before implementation of that objection.
-Under Article L.223-2 of the Consumer Code, the User is informed of their right to register, free of charge, to opt out of receiving marketing calls (www.bloctel.gouv.fr).
+Under Article L. 223-2 of the French Consumer Code, the User is informed of their right to register, free of charge, to opt out of receiving marketing calls (www.bloctel.gouv.fr).

 Article 13 - Proof

 It is expressly agreed that, barring an obvious error established by the Customer or by the Service Provider, the information stored in the latter’s information system has probative force.
-The information on computer or electronic media retained by the Service Provider constitutes evidence and, if it is furnished as evidence in any contentious or other proceedings, it shall be admissible, valid and enforceable between the parties in the same way, under the same conditions and with the same probative force as any document that is drawn up, received or retained in writing.
+The information on computer or electronic media retained by the Service Provider constitutes evidence and, if it is produced as evidence in any contentious or other proceedings, it shall be admissible, valid and enforceable between the parties in the same way, under the same conditions and with the same probative force as any document that is produced, received or retained in writing.

 Article 14 – Complaints